This post may contain affiliate links. Please see our Affiliate Disclosure for more information.

 PLAY BOARD GAMES

 Board games are another way parents can play with kids, teach them important skills, and foster memories.
-Check out kid friendly games like Jenga, Trouble, Candy Land, and more that can be played indoors or out.
+Enjoy kid-friendly games like Jenga, Trouble, Candy Land, and more that can be played indoors or out.

 Puzzles are a great way to teach kids about shapes, completing tasks, and patience.